-Ind dicator Non-negligible risk thresholds 36.
-Legal requirements related to working hours, overtime, rest time and time off are complied with.
+Indicator Non-negligible risk thresholds 36.
+Legal requirements related to working hours, overtime, rest time and are complied with.
 Identified laws are not consistently upheld by all entities, are often ignored, are not enforced by relevant authorities, or any combination thereof; Violations of identified laws are not efficiently followed up on by the relevant entities; Violations of identified laws are not followed up by preventive actions taken by the relevant entities.
-37. Labour rights related to recruitment and employment, contracts, training, workers' wages and other payments, working hours, overtime, rest time and time off are upheld, including as specified in the ILO Fundamental Principles and Rights at Work are upheld.
-Applicable legislation for the area under assessment covers all ILO Fundamental Principles and Rights at Work, but the risk assessment for indicators 33, 34, 35, and 36 confirm a designation of 'non-negligible risk'; Applicable legislation for the area under assessment contradicts indicator requirement(s); There is substantial evidence of widespread or systematic violation of requirements covered under this indicator.
-38. Legal requirements related to discrimination against workers are complied with.
+37. Labour rights related to recruitment and employment, contracts, tro workers' wages and other payments, working hours, overtime, rest time off are upheld, including as specified in the ILO Fundamental P and Rights at Work are upheld. time and Applicable logislation for the great under assessment contradicts indicator 38.
+Legal requirements related to discrimination against workers are cowith.
 Identified laws are not consistently upheld by all entities, are often ignored, are not enforced by relevant authorities, or any combination thereof; Violations of identified laws are not efficiently followed up on by the relevant entities; Violations of identified laws are not followed up by preventive actions taken by the relevant entities 39.
-There is no discrimination against workers in processes related to hiring, remuneration and access to training, promotion, termination, or retirement, including related rights as specified in the ILO Fundamental Principles and Rights at Work.
-Applicable legislation for the area under assessment covers all ILO Fundamental Principles and Rights at Work but the risk assessment for indicator 38 confirms a designation of 'non-negligible risk'; Applicable legislation for the area under assessment contradicts indicator requirement(s); There is substantial evidence of widespread or systematic violation of requirements covered under this indicator.
+There is no discrimination against workers in processes related to his remuneration and access to training, promotion, termination, or retincluding related rights as specified in the ILO Fundamental Principl Rights at Work. rement, 2 Applicable logislation for the great under assessment contradicts indicator

 Indicator Non-negligible risk thresholds 40.
 Legal requirements related to gender equality in the workplace are complied with.
-Identified laws are not consistently upheld by all entities, are often ignored, are enforced by relevant authorities, or any combination thereof; Violations of identified laws are not efficiently followed up on by the relevant of violations of identified laws are not followed up by preventive actions taken by relevant entities. entities; 41.
-Gender equality is protected following best practices, including ensuring availability of job opportunities, equal remuneration for work of equal value and sufficient maternity and paternity leave, and other related rights as specified in the ILO Fundamental Principles and Rights at Work.
-Applicable legislation for the area under assessment covers all ILO Fundament Principles and Rights at Work, but the risk assessment for indicator 40 confirms designation of 'non-negligible risk'; Applicable legislation for the area under assessment contradicts indicator requirement(s); There is substantial evidence of widespread or systematic violation of requirer covered under this indicator. sa
+1. 2.
+3. Identified laws are not consistently upheld by all entities, are often ignored, are not enforced by relevant authorities, or any combination thereof; Violations of identified laws are not efficiently followed up on by the relevant entities; Violations of identified laws are not followed up by preventive actions taken by the relevant entities.
+41. Gender equality is protected following best practices, including ensuring availability of job opportunities, equal remuneration for work of equal value and sufficient maternity and paternity leave, and other related rights as specified in the ILO Fundamental Principles and Rights at Work.
+1. 2.
+3. Applicable legislation for the area under assessment covers all ILO Fundamental Principles and Rights at Work, but the risk assessment for indicator 40 confirms a designation of 'non-negligible risk'; Applicable legislation for the area under assessment contradicts indicator requirement(s); There is substantial evidence of widespread or systematic violation of requirements covered under this indicator.